openAgile/CommitStream.Web/doc/design/instance_tenant_design.md

 # Changes needed to routes to incorporate InstanceId

+PUT `/api/:instanceId` : Create a new instance (New idea)
+	Notes: only with the appropriate "admin key" can this operation succeed.
+If the an instanceId already exists then don't overwrite.

+GET	`/api/:instanceId` : Get details of an instance

 GET `/api/:instanceId/digests` : List all digests for this instance

 POST `/api/:instanceId/digests` : Create a new digest